PREVIOUS :

 √ we were given an impossible task, from the very beginning, which we took on because we had no choice

-√ that the reason we were ineffective is exclusively because of the persistent unhealed damage in our parents, not because of any lack in ourselves.
-Our task had always been an impossible job
+√ that the reason we were ineffective is only because of the persistent unhealed damage in our parents, not because of any lack in ourselves.
+Our self-appointed task was always impossible!

 NOTE: In some cases the alcoholic parent joined AA, & stopped the overt part of the dis-ease.
-Even so, rarely did they clean out their personal wounds (via Al-Anon & FoO work) which continued to infect the family system.
+Even so, they rarely cleaned out their personal wounds (via Al-Anon & FoO work), which continued to infect the family system.
 And very often, the non-drinking parent did not want nor receive needed treatment either.

 NEXT: Fear of Responsibility (Part 2a)